-While I am a firm believer you should start your day with a nutritious breakfast, the same rules don’t apply for weekends.
+While I am a firm believer you should start your day with a nutritious breakfast, the same rules don’t apply to weekends.
 If you’re looking for a flavorful, sugary breakfast to indulge in Saturday morning, consider making cake batter waffles.

 It’s simple!
 Here are the quick steps:

-Step 1: Pour leftover cake batter into your waffle iron
+Step 1: Pour leftover cake batter into your waffle iron.

-Step 2: Close the waffle iron
+Step 2: Close the waffle iron.

-Step 3: Wait until the “red” light turns “green,” indicating your waffles are done
+Step 3: Wait until the “red” light turns “green,” indicating your waffles are done.

-Step 4: Remove carefully and top with your favorite toppings
+Step 4: Remove carefully and top with your favorite toppings.

 The great thing about this is that you can add extras to make your waffles stand out from the cake.
 For example, a chocolate cake batter can be revved up with some strawberries, while a white cake can get a fruity twist with pineapples.